Role of Apple File System

 In macOS 10.15 or later, an APFS container used to start up the Mac must contain at least five volumes, the first three of which are hidden from the user:

-Preboot volume: Contains data needed for booting each system volume in the container
+Preboot volume: This volume is unencrypted and contains data needed for booting each system volume in the container.

 System volume: Contains the following:

 All the necessary files to start up the Mac